Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction: Introduction

 Motivated by this, we propose to model the lane graph in an alternative path-wise manner.
 We decouple the lane graph into a set of continuous paths with a proposed Graph2Path algorithm, perform path detection through set prediction~\cite{detr, maptr}, and extract a fine-grained lane graph with a Path2Graph algorithm.
 Based on this path-wise modeling, we propose an online lane graph construction framework, termed LaneGAP, which feeds onboard sensor data into an end-to-end network for path detection, and further transforms detected paths into a lane graph.

+To fairly evaluate across different modelings and emphasize the unique properties of the lane graph (\ie, connection, direction, and split/merge around the junction points), we carefully design a graph-centric TOPO metric to evaluate both holistic topology and local junction topology, which is compatible with different modelings.

 We compare LaneGAP with the pixel-wise modeling method HDMapNet~\cite{hdmapnet} and piece-wise modeling methods STSU~\cite{stsu}, MapTR~\cite{maptr} under strictly fair conditions (encoder, model size, training schedule, \etc) on the challenging nuScenes~\cite{nuscenes} and Argoverse2~\cite{av2} datasets, which covers diverse graph topology and traffic conditions.
-With only camera input, LaneGAP achieves the best graph construction quality both quantitatively (see Tab.\ref{tab:modeling}) and qualitatively (see Fig.~\ref{fig:qualitative_comparison}), while running at the fastest inference speed.
-We further push forward the performance of lane graph construction, by introducing the multi-modality input.
-We believe modeling the lane graph at the path level is reasonable and promising.
+With only camera input, LaneGAP achieves the best graph construction quality both quantitatively (see Tab.~\ref{tab:modeling}) and qualitatively (see Fig.~\ref{fig:qualitative_comparison}), while running at the fastest inference speed (2x faster than HDMapNet).
+We further validate the superiority of path-wise modeling on TopoNet~\cite{toponet} (1.6 higher mIoU), a state-of-the-art piece-wise modeling method on the OpenLane-V2 dataset~\cite{openlanev2}.
+The extensive experiments show that modeling the lane graph at the path level is reasonable and promising.
 We hope LaneGAP can serve as a fundamental module of the self-driving system and boost the development of downstream motion planning.

 Our contributions can be summarized as follows: \begin{itemize} \item We propose to model the lane graph in a novel path-wise manner, which well preserves the continuity of the lane and encodes traffic information for planning. \item Based on our path-wise modeling, we present an online lane graph construction method, termed LaneGAP.
-LaneGAP end-to-end learns the path and constructs the lane graph via the designed Path2Graph algorithm. \item We qualitatively and quantitatively demonstrate the superiority of LaneGAP over pixel-based and piece-based methods.
+LaneGAP end-to-end learns the path and constructs the lane graph via the designed Path2Graph algorithm. \item We design a novel graph-centric metric to evaluate the unique properties of lane graph construction (\ie, connection, direction, and junction), which is compatible with different modelings. \item We qualitatively and quantitatively demonstrate the superior accuracy and efficiency of LaneGAP over pixel-based and piece-based methods.
 LaneGAP can cope with diverse traffic conditions, especially for road intersections with complicated lane topology. \end{itemize}